BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 6:00-7:30pm BEAT Talk

-Join us for the 5th BEAT Forum focussing on construction site behaviours and dynamics.
-Geared toward those who work at or visit construction sites, including architects, clients, contractors, trades, and consultants, the Forum will explore different perspectives on how to create a collaborative and productive work environment for all stakeholders throughout the construction process.
+The 5th BEAT Forum focused on construction site behaviours and dynamics.
+Geared toward those who work at or visit construction sites, including architects, clients, contractors, trades, and consultants, the Forum explored different perspectives on how to create a collaborative and productive work environment for all stakeholders throughout the construction process.

-The Forum is divided into two parts, a panel discussion in the morning and afternoon workshop after lunch.
-Our panel includes experts from the architecture and construction industry:
+The Forum was divided into two parts, a panel discussion in the morning and afternoon workshop after lunch.
+Our panel included experts from the architecture and construction industry:

 Jen Hancock – Vice President of Collaborative Construction, Chandos Construction